dehvCurtis/SaltStack-CentOS-Docker/README.md

 # Host Names
 The **hostnames** match the names of the containers - so the master is `salt-master` and the minion is `salt-minion`.

+# Updating Docker-Compse build

+*If needed, you can make changes to the Docker instance, including adding additional binary packages to the docker stack by performing the following:*

+`$ cd /SaltStack-Docker-Dev-Env`

+Make needed changes to the DockerFile(s) and save files

+`$ docker-compose build`

+`$ docker-compose up`